 In counting on Corinth being uninterested in prosecuting a long-term war in this remote region of the world, Corcyra had thus badly miscalculated.
 It needed allies.
 And yet, being so far removed from the heart of Greece, Corcyra had heretofore maintained an aloof posture and avoided signing any alliances with the cities there; this now looked very much like another mistake.
 It sent a delegation to Athens to plead for help, hoping that Corinth’s membership in the Peloponnesian League would be sufficient cause to convince Athens to join the war on the other side.
 In 433 BC, the Corcyraean spokesman appeared before the Athenian Council of Archontes.

 “Noble Athenians,” he began, “I do understand that when someone who has no history with another asks that other for assistance, some measure of skepticism is warranted.
-The burden is clearly on us to explain why the military support we request will not only be safe for you to undertake but of real practical benefit.
+The burden is clearly on us to explain why the military support we request will not only be safe for you to provide but of real practical benefit.
 I say to you, then, that if you come to our aid now, you will deal a brutal blow to the prestige of your rival Corinth, whilst showing yourself to be a beneficent power willing and able to help those who are oppressed by the cities of the Peloponnesian League.

 “For it truly is we of Corcyra who are in the right in this affair.
 It is Corinth that has violated the laws of justice by seizing a colony far from itself which rightfully belongs to other Greeks.
 We have even offered to submit the matter for adjudication before the oracle in Delphi, only to be refused.
 What further proof does one need that the Corinthians themselves are aware that justice is on our side?